Trade wars cost U.S., China billions of dollars each in 2018

 “You could almost put another $100 million on top of this because all commodity prices are down and that affects North Dakota farmers indirectly,” Watne said.

-China’s tariffs improved margins for U.S. soy crushers such as Archer Daniels Midland Co by leaving plentiful supplies of cheap soybeans on the domestic market. [nL1N1YO002]
+China’s tariffs improved margins for U.S. soy crushers such as Archer Daniels Midland Co by leaving plentiful supplies of cheap soybeans on the domestic market.

 Chinese soybean mills, on the other hand, front-loaded soy purchases ahead of the tariffs.
-This led to an oversupply that reduced Chinese processing margins and led factories this summer to make the biggest cuts in years to the production of soymeal used to feed livestock. [nL1N1UM02A]
+This led to an oversupply that reduced Chinese processing margins and led factories this summer to make the biggest cuts in years to the production of soymeal used to feed livestock.

 China resumed purchases of U.S. soybeans in early December following a trade truce agreed to by leaders from the two countries during G20 summit in Argentina.
 But Beijing kept its 25 percent tariffs on the oilseed from America, which effectively curbed commercial Chinese buying.